Nepal Tibet Bhutan Tour

 Great food makes a great tour.
 Moreover, this South Asia tour blesses you with many unique foods, including national and international cuisine.
 During the Nepal Bhutan Tibet tour, you have the flexibility of deciding whatever and wherever you want to eat.
 Equally important, we ensure that the wrong kinds of food do not compromise your health.
 But it’s important to mention that there may be a limit in some hotels/ restaurants.

 Firstly, you will need a passport with at least six months of validity at the time of entry.
-You will need a blank visa page (other than the endorsements page) to get your tourist visa upon arrival.
+You will need a blank visa page (besides the endorsements page) to get your tourist visa upon arrival.

 Tibet Entry Permit: This Tibet Travel Permit should be obtained before the trip from Tibet Tourism Bureau.
 The document is needed before you sit on your flight/train to Tibet.
 Next, there’s a Border Pass you need to enter the Tibetan border from Nepal.
 You can only get these permits from an authorized travel agency like Peregrine Treks and Tours.